 3) Find your council’s section 13A policy

 If you apply for a reduction, the council has to consider your individual case.
-But councils should have a policy that covers how they make a decision Knowing what this is may help you write a better application.
+But councils should have a policy that covers how they make a decision.
+Knowing what this policy can help you write a better application.

 Some councils explain their Section 13 A policy on their website.
 To find this is to use the search box on your council’s website and look for Section 13A or Discretionary Council Tax Reduction.

 If you can’t find anything on their website, this doesn’t mean they don’t give section 13A reductions – they just don’t want people to know about them!
 So phone or email the council tax department and ask how to make an application for a Section 13A Discretionary Council Tax Reduction.